EXPANDED SENSORIUM

 Pedro:

 Digital systems are made as a reflection of human experience – it’s a mirror of how we perceive the world.
-This technological mirror gets closer to the real world, but it also feeds back into us: it’s a weird feedback loop, that’s reflected even in our language.
+This technological mirror gets closer to the real world, but it also feeds back into us: it’s a weird feedback loop.
+Think for example how programming languages are designed to have a clear and correct syntax structure as if it were a spoken language: ‘If this then that’.
 I tend not to separate physical and digital – they enhance each other.
 They are designed together and made to emulate each other.

 Zikai: